Private providers are now charging up to 5 times the basic medical aid rate your plan may pay!

 |MRI||R 3 685|

 In order to contain costs, medical aids are increasingly imposing co-payments for treatments and procedures, like MRI, CT, ultrasounds, scopes, prosthetics and scans.

 These are amounts that need to be paid to the hospital/day clinic/radiologist before undergoing certain procedures.

 More expensive plans have fewer co-payments.

 You pay a portion of the costs for procedures and your medical aid pays the rest.
 This is your co-payment.

-A standard 3 month waiting period is applicable from date of inception to policy, and pre-existing conditions may be excluded for minimum 12 months.
+A standard 3 month waiting period is applicable from the date of inception to policy, and pre-existing conditions may be excluded for a minimum 12 months.

 You owe it to yourself and your family to investigate these Top Up and Gap Cover Cover policies!